 - Ignore messages and comments on social media

-According to research, more than 32% of social media users expect businesses to respond to their queries within 30-minutes.
+According to research, more than 32% of social media users expect businesses to respond to their queries within 30 minutes.
 So make sure you take time to respond to customer comments or messages on your social media account.
 Do not argue publicly with negative comments; instead, apologize and state that you will resolve the issue via private message.

 Learn from mistakes

 There might be various scenarios that your customer service team has to deal with when supporting customers.
 And of course, there is no better way to master customer service than learn from mistakes.
-We hope that this post has helped you stay ahead of common eCommerce customer mistakes and avoid them at ease.
+We hope that this post has helped you stay ahead of common eCommerce customer mistakes and avoid them with ease.
 If you have any questions, feel free to contact us via live chat or leave your comment below!

 Wanna deliver the best customer service?
 Let’s try NestDesk – an omnichannel customer service platform that helps you manage messages across multiple channels in one dashboard and close more sales from every conversation.